-Those who are traveling to Argentina for the first time may not be familiar with how irregular or informal our economy can be.
+Those who are traveling to Argentina for the first time may not be familiar with how informal our economy can be.

-Depending on how turbulent the Argentine economy is at the time, the difference between the official dollar and the blue dollar can be up to 80%!
+Argentine economy can got through very turbulent times.
+Depending on how it’s doing at the time, the difference between the official dollar and the blue dollar can be up to 100%!

 It is important to bear in mind that there are many restrictions to get dollars in Argentina.
 Therefore it is not possible to withdraw American dollars from an ATM.
 That cash money must be brought from abroad.